top of page

 Research

-We investigate the thermal physiology and behaviour of desert birds.
+We investigate the thermal physiology and behaviour of birds across biomes: from deserts to mountains to mesic subtropical and tropical lowlands.
 We study birds at both community and species levels, and our core goal is to understand how and why they are likely to cope – or fail to cope – in a hotter world.
-Along the way we are making exciting discoveries and adding to our knowledge of thermal biology, ecophysiology, behavioural ecology and life history strategies.
+Along the way we are making exciting discoveries and adding to our knowledge of thermal biology, ecophysiology, behavioural ecology and life history strategies: and how changes in these at species level affect ecosystem function.

 Research on temperature and behaviour

 Physiological thermoregulation in the heat is costly for endotherms.
-Changes in behaviour (e.g. reduction in activity) and microsite selection (choosing shaded, cool locations in the landscape) can reduce some of these costs by reducing the animal’s ‘heat load’.
-However, these strategies (collectively called ‘behavioural thermoregulation’) carry their own baggage.
-Here we investigate what are the fitness payoff of behavioural thermoregulation.
+Changes in behaviour (e.g. reduction in activity) and microsite selection (choosing shaded, cool locations in the landscape) can reduce some of these costs by reducing the animal's 'heat load'.
+However, these strategies carry their own baggage.
+Here we investigate the fitness payoffs and community and ecosystem level consequences of behavioural thermoregulation.

 Research on temperature and physiology